Korean, Edit

 ○ Drought: Increased Abscisic Acid (ABA)

-○ Inhibits surface root growth, promotes deeper root growth
+○ Inhibits surface root growth, and promotes deeper root growth

 ○ Flooding: Decreased oxygen in soil → Increased ethylene → Apoptosis of root epidermis → Movement to dead space